LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Methods

 Intuitively, a higher $\Delta_r$ means the window tightly encapsulates the highly activated target while excluding the unactivated background.
 We select the optimal ratio $r^*$ that maximizes this sharpness metric.

 \textbf{Coordinate Mapping.} Once the optimal grid window is found, we calculate its geometric center and linearly map it back to the original high-resolution image space.
 Based on the selected box size, we deduce the final pixel coordinates $(x_1, y_1, x_2, y_2)$ and clamp them to the image boundaries.
-The original image $I$ is then cropped accordingly to produce a detail-preserving local view $I_{\text{crop}}$ for the subsequent local-global fusion.
+The original image $I$ is then cropped accordingly to produce a detail-preserving local view $I_{\text{crop}}$ for the final prediction stage.